sampta2023/sampta2023_source/content/call-for-papers.md

 ## Formatting Instructions:

-Submit a PDF of **no more than 4 pages**, including figures and tables (but excluding references), using the IEEE style in LaTeX:
+Submit a PDF of **no more than 4 pages**, including figures and tables, using the IEEE style in LaTeX:

 ```
 \documentclass[conference] {IEEEtran}
 ```

+References do not count towards the page limit.
+Include as many you'd like.

 Submissions that try to squeeze in extra text by tweaking the stylesheet may be summarily rejected.